How To Reduce Your Summer Electric Bill

 Even if they’re not on, leaving your entertainment systems and your chargers plugged into the wall uses small doses of electricity everywhere.

-Unplugging and plugging your electronics every day may be annoying — so use a single power strip and consolidate these plugs.
-Click the red on/off switch as you need to use your TV or game console throughout the day.
+Unplugging and plugging your electronics every day may be annoying — so use a single power strip.
+Even better use smart power strips and consolidate these plugs.

-This might be an easy step, but, you can see results as soon as you start making this part of your routine.
+This might be an easy step, but you can see results as soon as you start making this part of your routine.

 Use Blinds And Natural Lighting

-Blinds or shades provide a barrier to the outside heat plus they do not require any electricity to use.
+Blinds or shades provide a barrier to the outside heat, plus they do not require any electricity to use.

-By placing your desk, table or couch near a window, you can read a book, finish a game or crossword puzzle, share a conversation with your partner, or just soak up some vitamin D for your skin without turning on a light, thus saving electricity.
+By placing your desk, table, or couch near a window, you can read a book, finish a game or crossword puzzle, share a conversation with your partner, or just soak up some vitamin D for your skin without turning on a light, thus saving electricity.

 Use A/C Efficiently

 Set the air conditioner’s thermostat to 78 and no lower.
 You can also turn it off at night and in the early morning when it’s not as hot.
+This is a great tip on how to reduce power bill in summer.

 If you can’t stop using your AC, you may want to invest in an energy efficient air conditioner, which can cut your electricity to 10 to 15%.